How To Help Your Baby Sleep When Sick

 Why Is Sleep So Important When Babies / Toddlers Are Sick?

 Sleep is vital when our little ones are sick.
-Sleep helps the body to fight off whatever bug is making them feel so crummy.
-Sleep is when our bodies repair and heal so adequate rest during times of sickness is imperative.
+It helps the body to fight off whatever bug is making them feel so crummy.
+This is when our bodies repair and heal so adequate rest during times of sickness is imperative.

-Tip: Having healthy sleep habits and meeting sleep needs on a daily basis has also shown to increase immunity.
+Tip: Having healthy sleep habits and meeting sleep needs regularly can increase immunity.
 Getting adequate rest can help your little one (and you) to not get taken out from sickness as frequently.
 A solid reason to work on healthy sleep habits when your little one is healthy!

 Should I Let My Sick Baby / Toddler Sleep More When Sick?